korcsmarosgroup/organoid_regulatory_networks/README.md

 #### Output

-This script outputs tab delimited text files containing the significant Reactome pathways, PDF images of dot plot output from KEGG and Reactome analysis of regulators split by specificity.
+This script outputs tab delimited text files containing the significant Reactome pathways and PDF images of dot plot output from KEGG and Reactome analysis of regulators split by specificity.
 It will also output a text file with the human and mouse IDs for each regulator.

 #### Code
 The code is found in the directory *Regulator_pathway_analysis/*.

 ## Pathway analysis of rewired regulators

-This stage:
+This stage does the following:

   a) takes a list of most rewired regulators (determined using Cytoscape app DyNet)